GoogleCloudPlatform/cloud-sql-nodejs-connector/README.md

 });
 ```

-This can be extremely useful to leverage the `Connector` with a service account that differs from that
+This can be useful to leverage the `Connector` with a service account that differs from that
 of the Application Default Credentials.

 The below example showcases how to initialize a `Connector` from a service account key that is